kubeflow/examples/object_detection/setup.md

 ## Preparing the training data

-**Note:** TensorFlow works with many file systems like HDFS and S3, you can use them to push the dataset and other configurations there and skip the Download and Decompress steps in this turorial.
+**Note:** TensorFlow works with many file systems like HDFS and S3, you can use them to push the dataset and other configurations there and skip the Download and Decompress steps in this tutorial.

 First let's create a PVC to store the data.
 This step assumes that your K8s cluster has [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) enabled.